deltadbu/UCAS_algorithm_course/index.md

 ## Grading policies

-   4 or 5 assignments and final examination.
+   4 or 5 assignments and a final examination.

 ## Weekly Schedule
-The week number is an active link -- each week has its own page that includes required reading, recommended reading, assignment (if any), teaching assistants, etc. Topics for weeks beyond the current and next are always tentative.
+The week number is an active link -- each week has its own page that includes required reading, recommended reading, assignments (if any), teaching assistants, etc. Topics for weeks beyond the current and next are always tentative.

 ---
 - **Week 1, 2, 3: Introduction to algorithm and basic design techniques**